Congress MP Manish Tewari gives Adjournment Motion Notice in LS to discuss China border situation | www.lokmattimes.com

 Congress MP Manish Tewari gives Adjournment Motion Notice in LS to discuss China border situation

-Congress MP Manish Tewari on Monday gave an Adjournment Motion Notice in Lok Sabha to discuss the border situation ...
+With the Opposition continuing to target the Centre and demanding a discussion on the recent India-china clash at Tawang ...

-Congress MP Manish Tewari on Monday gave an Adjournment Motion Notice in Lok Sabha to discuss the border situation with China in Arunachal Pradesh's Tawang.
+With the Opposition continuing to target the Centre and demanding a discussion on the recent India-china clash at Tawang reported on December 9, Congress MP Manish Tewari on Thursday gave another Adjournment Motion Notice in Lok Sabha to demand a discussion on the issue.

-He urged the Government to discuss China's attempts to infiltrate the Indian border and despite all this, the growing trade between India and China.
+On Wednesday, Congress MP Sonia Gandhi and other Opposition leaders staged a protest in front of the Gandhi statue inside the Parliament premises, demanding a discussion on clashes along the LAC between the Indian and Chinese forces at the Tawang sector on December 9.

+At Congress Parliamentary Party (CPP) meeting held on Wednesday at Parliament's Central Hall, Sonia Gandhi expressed concerns over Chinese transgression.

 ( With inputs from ANI )